-On charges of misogyny Augy faces due to his portrayals of, and preoccupation with, the female form, he underscores the personal nature of his work, “As much as people think like I endorse violence towards women, it’s more so not than it is towards myself.
+On charges of misogyny Augy faces due to his portrayals of, and preoccupation with, the female form, he underscores the personal nature of his work, “As much as people think like I endorse violence towards women, it’s more so not [an expression of that] than it is towards myself.
 It’s violence towards myself and, in some sense, the world.”

 “I am nervous though,” he said, face covered with flecks of plaster and paint.
 “You never really get used to this kind of thing.”

 By 19:30, Dstrct’s third floor had almost completely filled.
 Augy bounced around the room from person to person, cracking jokes and letting loose, atoms vibrating with manic energy, any outward manifestations of nervousness having completely evaporated.
 It was his night, and he seemed to have finally accepted it.
 The room, stuffed with bodies and movement, had begun to heat up and Augy, dominating the crowd, stripped off his tattered jacket revealing a sleeveless black shirt with the words ‘FIST FUCK’ emblazoned on the front in large white letters.
 “You can dress me up, but you can’t take me out.”